top of page

 Q: Why do I need a team?
 Can't one financial advisor handle everything?

 A: While a great financial advisor acts as the "quarterback," managing sudden wealth properly requires a team of specialists.
 Your financial advisor focuses on the overall strategy, investments, and planning.
 An estate planning attorney is needed to draft legal documents like trusts and wills.
-An accountant (CPA) is essential for sophisticated tax strategy and filing.
+An accountant (CPA) is essential for a sophisticated tax strategy and filing.
 A coordinated team ensures that the legal, tax, and investment components of your plan work in harmony, preventing costly oversights.

 Comments